moritzshore/miljotools/README.md

 ## Add your own <a name="add"></a>

 If you have a function / code / workflow / script / etc. which you would like to add to this package, please contact the maintainer for developer access.

+## Acknowledgements

+The development of this package was supported by the [NIBIO Environmental Modelling and Measures group](https://www.nibio.no/en/subjects/environment/environmental-modelling-and-measures?locationfilter=true), under the [Support Tools](https://www.nibio.no/en/subjects/environment/environmental-modelling-and-measures/support-tools?locationfilter=true) designation.

+Additionally, this package was in part developed for the [OPTAIN](https://optain.eu/) project and has received funding from the European Union's Horizon 2020 research and innovation program under grant agreement No. 862756.